eddie-dunn/swytcher/README.rst

 ------------

 .. code-block:: bash

-    pip install --user swytcher
+    $ pip install --user swytcher

 Usage
 -----

-Run Swytcher once so that the config file is created (or copy the sample config from the swytcher patckage).
+Run Swytcher once so that the config file is created (or copy the sample config from the swytcher package).

 .. code-block:: bash

-    swytcher
+    $ swytcher

 Then close the application and edit `~/.config/swytcher/config.ini` and add the window classes/names to the corresponding layout section.